aimeos/aimeos-docs/src/infrastructure/view-helpers.md

 The template views itself consist of HTML with [alternative PHP syntax](https://php.net/manual/en/control-structures.alternative-syntax.php).
 It's also possible to use the native template engine of your framework or application, i.e. Blade for Laravel, Twig for Symfony and Fluid for TYPO3.
 Please have a look at the "Get started" section to find out more.

-To access the data assigend to the view, you can use:
+To access the data assigned to the view, you can use:

 ```php
 $this->get( 'somekey', [] ) // second parameter is the default value if not available